Symmetry-reduced Loop Quantum Gravity: Plane Waves, Flat Space and the Hamiltonian Constraint: Classical background

 The one-way conditions Poisson-commute weakly with the constraints of General Relativity (see next subsection), $U_+$ also with $U_-$ and with itself, $U_-$ does not commute with itself in general.
 In detail the Poisson brackets between the one-way conditions are the following:

-As can be seen, some of the conditions do Poisson-commute only for constant test functions $f$ and $g$, this means that only their averages commute.
+As can be seen, some of the conditions do Poisson-commute only for proportional test functions $f$ and $g$.
 As one-way conditions are not gauge constraints, we are only looking for a certain class of solutions, not for a theory with additional symmetries, so the Poisson brackets between the conditions do not have to be imposed as further conditions.
 In quantum theory the nonzero commutators will not be relevant as operators, in other words, we do not have to enlarge the algebra of constraints by the one-way conditions, this would over-constrain the system.